lakshmi2812/UNIX_shell_scripting/README.md

 # UNIX_shell_scripting
-Write down the frequently used commands and basic shell scripts
+Introduction to the basics of the BASH shell, the frequently used commands and some BASH scripts

 Notes:
 UNIX is a multi-user Operating System(OS).
 Apple's MAC OS is based on UNIX.